Where it is safe to hold a public gathering, this page outlines how co-operatives can hold a hybrid annual general meeting (AGM).

 - Consider having technical and security help on hand if necessary

-Restrictions permitting, co-ops may consider allowing those with no or limited access to online participation methods, to attend the physical part of the meeting.
+Where it is safe to do so, co-ops may consider allowing those with no or limited access to online participation methods, to attend the physical part of the meeting.
 Other members can be encouraged to attend virtually.
 Where a large proportion of members are asked to attend online, opportunities should be provided prior to the meeting for engagement and challenge.

 Where possible, co-ops should do their best to enable members attending virtually to ask questions and receive a response at the meeting.
 If this is not possible, members should be encouraged to raise any questions prior to the meeting so that they can be responded to in advance or during the meeting.